 5520.
 Conditions and Requirements.
 An owner or owners of a single family dwelling in Single Residence District "A", "C" or Wayside Inn Historic Preservation Zone may apply to the Board of Appeals for a Special Permit for the creation and occupancy of a single accessory dwelling unit in a detached single family dwelling.
 Such application shall be accompanied by the application fee established by the Board of Appeals.
-After such notice and public hearing, and after due consideration of the report of the Board of Health, (and the Historic Districts Commission, where applicable), the Board of Appeals may grant such Special Permit provided that each of the following conditions and requirements is met:
+After such notice and public hearing, and after due consideration of the report of the Board of Appeals may grant such Special Permit provided that each of the following conditions and requirements is met: